North Korea Missile Launch Fails 'Almost Immediately'

-North Korea attempted a missile launch Sunday morning local time (5:21pm ET), but it failed “almost immediately” United States military officials confirmed to NBC News.
+North Korea attempted a missile launch early Sunday local time but it failed “almost immediately” according to U.S. and South Korean military officials.

-South Korea’s military detected the same results, according to South Korea’s Yonhap news agency.

-The launch was attempted from Sinpo, a city on North Korea’s east coast, some 400 miles from Japan,according to U.S. Pacific Command.
+The launch was attempted from Sinpo, some 400 miles from Japan, according to U.S. Pacific Command, and came hours before Vice President Mike Pence landed in South Korea on a planned visit.

-Early assessments suggested the projectile was not an intercontinental ballistic missile (ICBM) capable of reaching the continental U.S., two U.S. military officials told NBC News.
+Early assessments suggested the projectile was not the feared intercontinental ballistic missile (ICBM) capable of reaching the continental U.S., two U.S. military officials told NBC News.

-The attempted launch comes just one day after the North held a massive parade to display is military might, including what experts said included new capabilities for long-range ICBMs.
+The attempted launch comes just one day after the North held a massive parade to display its military might, including what experts said appeared to be new capabilities for long-range ICBMs.
+It marks the second time in as many months that a North Korean missile ended in an embarrassing explosion just after launch.

 Related: North Korea Parades New Missile Launch Capability, Experts Say